PRBEM/IRBEM/docs/source/api/radiation_models.rst

    * at the transmission surface of a plane slab, as a function of slab thickness; irradiation is from one side only.
    * at the centre of a solid sphere, as a function of sphere radius;
-     irradiation is from all directions.
+     irradiation is from one hemisphere only (i.e., half the dose at the center of the solid sphere)

    .. note::